 My Ancestry - How I came to be an American

 No matter how many generations my family has lived in America, I descended from immigrants and their sons and daughters.
 I am no more or less a citizen than the person who was naturalized yesterday.
 Every American family line immigrated from somewhere else to get to this country, including all indigenous Native American people.
-That should allow some perspective on who can call themselves Americans and challenges our primitive human propensity to have our own definition of racial purity and nationalism, as it damn well should.
-Being human does not mean we are always humane, so freedom without equality is an insult and a contradiction.
+That damn well should allow some perspective on who can call themselves Americans and it challenges our primitive human propensity to have our own narrow qualifiers based merely on racial purity and national origin.
+Being human does not mean we are always humane; citizenship without equality is an insult and a contradiction of human rights.

 Copyright © lbmilligan.com